DanielMartensson/Deeplearning2C/ReadMe.md

 The idea behind Deeplearning2C is that I using Deeplearning4J and creates an interface for it.
 The configuration you making inside Deeplearning2C is more like a instructions how to create the deep neural network for Deeplearning4J.

+Please, use also SceneBuilder 8 from GluonHQ.
+An easy tool for creating or editing the *.fxml files inside the resources folder that are located inside the Deeplearning2C project.